Tomptez/bibfilter/Readme.md

     pipenv install

 To use the application, you will also need to create a `PostgreSQL` Database called bibfilter and install an extension called unaccent.
-This is done by typing in you terminal
+This is done by typing in you `command line cmd` (this may or may not work in git bash)

-    psql
+    psql -U postgres

+Or if that not works the exact filepath of your postgres installation

+    "C:\Program Files\PostgreSQL\12\bin\psql.exe" -U postgres

+ To create the database you type

+    CREATE DATABASE bibfilter;

+Then you can select the database and install the unaccent extension
     \c bibfilter;
     CREATE EXTENSION unaccent;